chandan365c/Blood-donation-and-inventory-management/README.md

 # Blood Donation Inventory Management System

-This is a full-stack web application designed to manage the operations of a blood bank.
+This project is done as a part of the course *DATABASE MANAGEMENT SYSTEM (UE23CS351A)*.
+Blood donation and inventory management system is a full-stack web application designed to manage the operations of a blood bank.
 It provides a solution for tracking donors, managing blood inventory, handling hospital requests, and managing partner hospitals and blood banks.

 The application features a frontend built with **React** and **TypeScript**, and a backend API powered by **Node.js**, **Express**, and **MySQL**.